Andallfor/keyboardReader/README.md

 if theres some weird keys thats bc those keys arent supported (they dont have a formal name)

-doesnt steal ur info i promise
+doesnt steal ur info i promise also uh i will add the needed dependicies its just that its 3 am and i havent even tested this yet